 Talk to your Area Vocations or Ordination Adviser

-If you and your parish priest/leader feel there is a potential call to ordained ministry then he/she will refer you to your local Area Ordination Adviser (details available from your Archdeacon).
-You will visit him/her several times as they outline the discernment and selection process and check if there are any matters that need addressing before entering the formal Diocesan process.
+If you and your parish priest/leader feel there is a potential call to ordained ministry then they will refer you to The Director of Ordinands.
+He will put you in touch with your local Area Ordination Adviser.
+You will visit them several times as they outline the discernment and selection process and check if there are any matters that need addressing before entering the formal Diocesan process.

-Once they are satisfied that you could be a potential ordinand, they will refer you on to the Diocesan Director of Ordinands.
+Once they are satisfied that you could be a potential ordinand, they will refer you back to the Diocesan Director of Ordinands.